What Type of Fees One Should Expect When Buying a Motorcycle From a Dealer

-In order to get a motorcycle from the manufacturer to the dealership, the dealer is charged a freight fee.
+To get a motorcycle from the manufacturer to the dealership, the dealer is charged a freight fee.
 This fee is typically determined by the value of the motorcycle and the mileage from the warehouse.

-In order for the dealership to cover that cost, they charge you for the freight fees.
+For the dealership to cover that cost, they charge you for the freight fees.
 Once the dealer receives the bike, they must put it together, or at least get it ready to be sold.
 This is known as the set-up fee.
 These fees are also lumped in.
 Freight fees can cost an additional $300-$900.

 While these fees are definitely justified, you will never know just how much the dealer actually had to pay.
-Some manufactures disclose freight fees on their websites and marketing materials, but not everyone as they can be influenced by their relationship with the dealer and incentives.
+Some manufacturers disclose freight fees on their websites and marketing materials, but not everyone as they can be influenced by their relationship with the dealer and incentives.